Albania: Insider tip 2026: Europe's cheapest holiday destination

 Getting to Albania:

 - Flight + rental car: Direct flights from Germany to Tirana from €80 (Lufthansa, Wizzair, Ryanair).
-Car rental from Tirana airport from €25/day.
+Rental cars from Tirana airport from €25/day.
 Ideal for 7–10 day tours.

-- Rent a camper on site: About providers such IndieCampers Tirana from €45/day.
+- Rent a campervan locally: From providers like IndieCampers Tirana from €45/day.
 Less travel stress, ideal for 2-week trips focusing on Albania.

-7-day tour of Albania: Essential route: Tirana (1 night) → Berat (1 night) → Saranda/Ksamil (3 nights) → Gjirokastra (1 night) → back to Tirana.
+7-day Albania round trip: Essential route: Tirana (1 night) → Berat (1 night) → Saranda/Ksamil (3 nights) → Gjirokastra (1 night) → back to Tirana.
 Beach-focused, sufficient for the main highlights, but the Albanian Alps are omitted.

-10-day tour of Albania: The sweet spot: Shkodra (1 night) → Theth/Alps (2 nights) → Tirana (1 night) → Berat (1 night) → Gjirokastra (1 night) → Saranda/Ksamil (3 nights) → return journey.
-All regions covered, perfect mix of mountains, culture and beach.
+10-Day Round Trip to Albania: The Sweet Spot: Shkodra (1 night) → Theth/Alps (2 nights) → Tirana (1 night) → Berat (1 night) → Gjirokastra (1 night) → Saranda/Ksamil (3 nights) → Return journey.
+All regions covered, a perfect mix of mountains, culture, and beach.

-Round trip to Albania, 14 days: Luxury option: Same route as the 10-day option, but with 2-3 extra days on the Riviera (Himarë, Dhërmi), an additional day in Tirana for museums and shopping, plus a day trip to Blue Eye (Syri i Kaltër) and to the ancient site Butrint near Saranda.
+Round trip Albania 14 days: Luxury version: Same route as 10 days, but with 2-3 extra days on the Riviera (Himarë, Dhërmi), additional day in Tirana for museums and shopping, plus day trip to the Blue Eye (Syri i Kaltër) and to the ancient site of Butrint near Saranda.

 Toll fees in Albania: None!
 Albania currently has no toll stations.
 The only fees are: national park entrance fees (€2–5) and a partial city entrance fee near Tirana (€2).